 Mistake #7 Cold Pasta

-- Avoid adding cold pasta to a hot cheese sauce, as this can cause the sauce to solidify and the emulsion of the cheese to weaken.
+- Never add cold pasta to a hot cheese sauce.
+This can cause the sauce to solidify and the emulsion of the cheese to weaken.
 Instead, make sure to keep the pasta hot while preparing the cheese sauce and add it to the sauce while it's still warm.

-- To keep the pasta hot, you can try placing it in a large bowl and covering it with a clean dish towel or foil.
-Alternatively, you can heat the pasta briefly in the microwave or on the stove before adding it to the cheese sauce.
+- Keep the pasta hot.
+Place it in a large bowl and cover it with a clean dish towel or foil, or heat it briefly in the microwave or on the stove before adding it to the cheese sauce.

 One way to add flavour to the breadcrumb topping is to mix it with grated parmesan and cheddar cheese.
 This will give the topping a savoury and slightly sharp flavour that complements the creamy cheese sauce.
 You can also add in other seasonings like onion powder, garlic powder, salt, pepper, and fresh parsley to give the topping an extra boost of flavour.